Review by Karl Verhoven

 This is first rate superhero comics.
 There’s an accumulation of little moments to enjoy, possibly more so for people who’ve read a lot of Spider-Man, and a constant wit and intelligence the guiding factor.
 Octavius is aghast that Parker never earned his doctorate, and even the Vulture, one of Spider-Man’s oldest and most basic enemies, is upgraded into something altogether more troublesome while remaining true to the long-established version.
 Slott’s vision continues in A Troubled Mind.

-The material reprinted here can also be found combined with the preceding issues of Amazing Spider-Man: Dying Wish in hardcover as Superior Spider-Man Volume 1.
+The material reprinted here can also be found combined with the preceding issues of Amazing Spider-Man: Dying Wish in hardcover as Superior Spider-Man Volume 1, or in the UK as a hardback in the Ultimate Graphic Novel Collection.